DoubleCouponDay/Chunkus/README.md

 - A Threshold of 0 means any color that is not EXACTLY the same will be considered separate
 - A threshold of 441.67 means the only color values considered different are rgb(0,0,0) and rgb(255,255,255) (white and black)

-`!vp or !vectorizerparams [chunksize] [threshold]` eg.

-    !params 2 50
-You should receive a confirmation message telling you what you set the parameters to.

 ## C Tests
+---

-The C code contains a test suite (based on MUnit). `vec_tests.exe` can run all C tests or just one, when given a test name.
+The C code contains a test suite `vec_tests.exe` which can run all C tests or just one, when given a test name.
 The test names can be found in `C_part/tests/main.c`.

 Requirements:

 + administrative shell

-+ current work directory set to `.\install\bin`
++ current work directory (CWD) set to `.\install\bin`

 You can easily debug the tests with VSCode if it was opened with Administrive privileges. in the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, or the Linux equivalent if required.
 It will run the build task automatically before running the tests.

 ## Rust Tests
+---

 The Rust tests must be run in series.